moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### AUTHORIZATION INFO {#authorization-info}

-AUTHORIZATION INFO parameter (Parameter Type 0x02) identifies a track's authorization information in a SUBSCRIBE, SUBSCRIBE_ANNOUNCES or ANNOUNCE message.
+AUTHORIZATION INFO parameter (Parameter Type 0x02) identifies a track's authorization information in a SUBSCRIBE, SUBSCRIBE_ANNOUNCES, ANNOUNCE or FETCH message.
 This parameter is populated for cases where the authorization is required at the track level.
 The value is an ASCII string.

 #### DELIVERY TIMEOUT Parameter {#delivery-timeout}